gxlmyacc/vue-asset-loader/README.md

   1.js
   2.js
 ```
-1.css load 1.png, the url in source code may be write like this `url(images/1.png)`, to support that, your webpack config maybe like this:
+1.css load 1.png, the url in `vue style` section may be write like this `url(images/1.png)`, to support that, your webpack config maybe like this:
 ```js
 {
   test: /\.(png|jpe?g|gif|svg)(\?\S*)?$/,